toneflix/laravel-dbconfig/README.md

 ## Features

--   Support file uploads.
+-   Support for single and multiple file uploads.
--   Has dbconfig() helper.
+-   Has `dbconfig()` helper function.
 -   Support for custom tables.
 -   Create configurations with `php artisan app:config-create` command.
 -   Support for Arrays.